prakhar0711/Learn-React-Js/02_react-starts-from-here/README.md

 ---- variables are written before the return keyword and inside the function component and to display it inside the html ,syntax is-suppose a variable is const username="something" then to display it we use {username}

+---- {username} : this is called evaluated expression.
+Only the final outcome can be passed here and not any kind of processing or conditional.All that should happen outside the rendering